okta/okta.github.io/_source/_docs/api/resources/idps.md

 ## Identity Provider Social Auth Token Model

 The Social Auth Token Model provides the tokens and associated metadata provided by Social Providers during Social Auth.
+It's useful for Okta to consume tokens from the Social Authentication Provider, for example, when the provider wants to transmit targeted content, registration data, or other resources to Okta.

 ### Example